IlyaRastorguev/js-database/README.md

 import { BaseStorage } from "js-database";

 export class TestStorage extends BaseStorage {
+  static storage = new TestStorage()

   model = {
     name: "Test",
     params: {
       keyPath: "id",
     },
   };

+  // this method calls on first storage initialization and when db version increments applyMigrations(objectStore: IDBObjectStore) {
+    objectStore.createIndex("is_enabled", "enabled"); //you can create indexies
+    this.setItem({}) //you can set default values to storage }
 }
 ```